VilleOlof/sculk/README.md

 > [!IMPORTANT]
 > Supported Minecraft version: `1.21`

+**Not stable to use in production, many things are misspelled, wrong data types and or doesn't work as for  now, i'm writing this as a part of another actual production project and will continue to patch
+and fix this project for that, it does work for 90%+ of cases and easy manual work but unstable outside  of that**

 A Rust crate for handling data in Minecraft.
 Using the fastest NBT parser in Rust, [`simdnbt`](https://crates.io/crates/simdnbt) so you can get the best performance.